Sujeet-s/Food_Recommendor_System/README.md

 # food_recommendor_system
-objective of the project : 1.
-Exploratory Data Analysis (EDA) and feature extraction from raw data ; 2.
-Building the recommender system
+Objective of the project :
+1. Exploratory Data Analysis (EDA) and feature extraction from raw data
+2. Building the recommender system

-Task List
+Task List : EDA
 Task 1: Read the data
 Task 2: Extract individual features from the nutrition column.
 Task 3: Standardize the nutrition values.